cyberark/secrets-provider-for-k8s/README.md

 Any low or medium issues that have not been addressed have been logged in the GitHub issue backlog with a label of the form `security/X`
 - The CyberArk Secrets Provider for Kubernetes is easy to setup.
 - The CyberArk Secrets Provider for Kubernetes is clear about known limitations and bugs if they exist.
-- Anything else we consider to be a prerequisite for stability (?)
-- Any more security standards?
-STRIDE threat modeling? (?)

 # Development